 No, there isn’t a magic bullet.
-But when your student doesn’t know what to do next, and you are not sure what to tell her, suggest that she stop and take a breath and then do one thing over the next twenty-four hours to make a difference.
+But when your student doesn’t know what to do next, and you are not sure what to tell them, suggest that they stop and take a breath and then do one thing over the next twenty-four hours to make a difference.
 Just one.
 Not a whole plan, not a complete turn-around, not a comprehensive solution.
 Just one thing.

 You may need to help your student think about what one, small thing might be a first step toward a solution or improvement.
 We’ve discussed previously the importance of goal setting and action plans, but that may come later.
-If your student is having a problem now she needs something that will help her feel in control now.
+If your student is having a problem now they need something that will help them feel in control now.
 One thing may help.

 Help your student think about the power of one thing in some of the following areas.

-- One class – If your student is feeling overwhelmed academically, suggest that she start by focusing on one class for the next 24 hours.
-She’ll need to turn her attention to the others soon, but for the next day, just start with one class.
-Read, do assignments, talk to other students, catch up on notes, talk to the professor, immerse herself in that one class.
-She may be surprised how much progress she can make if she stays focused.
+- One class — If your student is feeling overwhelmed academically, suggest that they start by focusing on one class for the next 24 hours.
+Your student will need to turn their attention to the others soon, but for the next day, just start with one class.
+Read, do assignments, talk to other students, catch up on notes, talk to the professor, immerse themselves in that one class.
+They may be surprised how much progress they can make if they stay focused.

-- One assignment – Perhaps focusing on one class may still be too much.
-Suggest that she spend the next day focusing on just one assignment.
-See how much progress she can make on that research paper or speech or project.
-Throwing herself into one assignment may mean that she can get it done, or at least make significant progress.
-Again, she feel more in control of what she needs to do.
+- One assignment — Perhaps focusing on one class may still be too much.
+Suggest that your student spend the next day focusing on just one assignment.
+See how much progress they can make on that research paper or speech or project.
+Throwing themselves into one assignment may mean that they can get it done, or at least make significant progress.
+Again, your student will feel more in control of what they need to do.

 - One person — Is there one person that your student should focus on or connect with during the next day?
 Perhaps it is a friend or roommate?
 Perhaps a professor or tutor?
 Perhaps your student needs to work with a Residence Assistant or counselor or advisor.
 Help your student think about whether working with or contacting one person over the next day might begin to address one problem.

-- One place – Is there a place that might help, or hinder, whatever your student wants to accomplish?
-Does he need to study somewhere new or different?
-Does he need to clean his room in order to feel organized?
-Does he need to avoid going somewhere that causes distractions?
+- One place — Is there a place that might help, or hinder, whatever your student wants to accomplish?
+Do they need to study somewhere new or different?
+Do they need to clean their room in order to feel organized?
+Do they need to avoid going somewhere that causes distractions?
 What might happen with some focused attention or time spent in one particular place over the next day?